Faction-V/projectmanagement/README.md

 3. Accountability: Project Owners are responsible for feature delivery within set deadlines.
 4. Personal Investment: By leading a project, team members become personally invested in its success.

-## Responsibilities of Project Owners
+## Responsibilities of Project Owners.
+Order of Opperations:

 1. Design Understanding: Comprehend agreed-upon designs and clarify all feature aspects with product/design teams.
 2. Kickoff Meeting: Organize and lead a kickoff meeting, inviting relevant engineering staff.